Shreenidhi10/Email-SMS-Spam-Detector/README.md

-Here's a draft README file for your **SMS Spam Detector** project:

----

 # SMS Spam Detector 📱🛡️

 **SMS Spam Detector** is a machine learning-based application designed to classify SMS messages as either *spam* or *ham* (not spam).
 This tool helps users identify and filter out unwanted spam messages, ensuring a clutter-free inbox and enhanced productivity.